kaisenlinux/manpages-dev/category/Hardware/discover.md

                     •  --vendor-id | --no-vendor-id

 Description
        discover provides an extensible hardware detection and reporting interface.
 Hardware information is stored in an XML data format and can be retrieved across the network.

        Fundamental modes of operation:

-          •  Display a list of hardware devices based on type of device or system bus on which the devices reside, via --type-summary or --bus-summary  (the  latter of which is the default behavior).
+          •  Display  a list of hardware devices based on type of device or system bus on which the devices reside, via --type-summary or --bus-summary (the latter of which is the default be‐ havior).

           •  Query specified data for attached hardware, via --data-path.